codepanuvom/Codepanuvom/README.md

 **In general, it's often a good practice to use `git fetch` followed by `git merge` instead of `git pull`.
 This gives you more control over the merging process and helps prevent accidental merges.**

+## What is a Pull Request?

+A **Pull Request (PR)** is a way to propose changes to a repository.
+It allows contributors to:
+- Suggest new features, bug fixes, or documentation improvements.
+- Review code collaboratively before merging it into the main project.
+- Discuss and refine changes before they are accepted.

+PRs are typically used in open-source and team projects to ensure high-quality contributions.

 ## Try it out!

 * Try cloning this repo with `git clone`.